-Since the 1950's European "orthopedagogues" such as Van Gelder^(58: 59), Vliegenthart(69), Rienstra(10), Hanselmann(17), Asperger(1) and Grewel(16), child psychiatrists such as Vedder(66), child psychologists such as Hart de Ruyter(18), and medical doctors such as Valk(53) and Schenk(45) exercised a significant influence on thinking about children with problems.
+Since the 1950's, European "orthopedagogues," such as Van Gelder^(58: 59), Vliegenthart(69), Rienstra(10), Hanselmann(17), Asperger(1), and Grewel(16), child psychiatrists, such as Vedder(66), child psychologists. such as Hart de Ruyter(18), and medical doctors, such as Valk(53), and Schenk(45) exercise a significant influence on thinking about children with problems.

-During this time, orthopedagogic thinking was particularly directed to the disabled child although the practical assistance given in the Child Guidance Institute had a strong foundation in clinical child psychology and was specifically provided to children with "character flaws" and learning problems.
-Nel indicated that a restrained child, as does a normal child, always finds himself in a pedagogic situation and thus is subject to everything pedagogic (including the moments of development) and that the aim is to potentialize and activate a child's spirituality in terms of forming his conscience.
-He identified himself with Dumont's description of the orthopedagogic field of work, namely that "educating a deviant, handicapped child, a child in educative distress (Van der Zeyde), in orthopedagogics remains in principle the same as educating an ordinary child except that the contents will be relativized by the limits imposed by the diminished educability ...
-The difference between pedagogics and orthopedagogics lies in the difference in the means of educating among which the most important is the orthopedagogue's attitude toward education.
-The difference is that the same means are used differently, that is, more frequently, with more or less emphasis, for a longer or shorter time, with more nuances or more deliberately" (9: 148-149).
+During this time, orthopedagogic thinking is particularly directed to the disabled child, although the practical assistance given in the Child Guidance Institute has a strong foundation in clinical child psychology and is specifically provided to children with "character flaws" and learning problems.
+Nel indicates that a restrained child, as does a normal child, is always in a pedagogic situation and, thus, is subject to everything pedagogic (including the moments of development), and that the aim is to potentialize and activate a child's spirituality in terms of forming his/her conscience.
+He identifies himself with Dumont's description of the orthopedagogic field of work, i.e., that "educating a deviant, handicapped child, a child in educative distress (Van der Zeyde), in orthopedagogics remains, in principle, the same as educating an ordinary child, except that the contents are relativized by the limits imposed by the diminished educability ...
+The difference between pedagogics and orthopedagogics lies in the difference in the means of educating, among which the most important is the orthopedagogue's attitude toward education.
+The difference is that the same means are used differently, i.e., more frequently, with greater or lesser emphasis, for a longer or shorter time, with more nuances or more deliberately"^(9: 148-149)

-Thus, for Nel the aim of education and of orthopedagogics is the same.
-Also he^(28:,11) embraced Valk's view that "where ordinary educationists take adequate steps to achieve this aim one speaks of pedagogics.
-Where extraordinary steps are followed one speaks of orthopedagogics" (53: 247).
+Thus, for Nel, the aim of education and of orthopedagogics is the same.
+Also he^(28:,11) embraces Valk's view that "where ordinary educating takes adequate steps to achieve this aim, one speaks of pedagogics.
+Where extraordinary steps are followed, one speaks of orthopedagogics"^(53: 247).

-Until the beginning of the 1970's the disabled child remained the point of focus.
-In addition, there was agreement with Vliegenthart's(68) overarching orthopedagogic theoretical scheme regarding the large variety of forms of child disturbances.
-The emphasis was especially on a child's disturbance and the correlated being different, which is a fundamental category in orthopedgogics.
+Until the beginning of the 1970's, the disabled child remains the point of focus.
+In addition, there is agreement with Vliegenthart's(68) overarching orthopedagogic theoretical scheme regarding the large variety of forms of child disturbances.
+The emphasis is especially on a child's disturbance, and the correlated being different, which is a fundamental category in orthopedgogics.
 In this connection, Pretorius(38) refers to the following moments:

-- All disturbed children are committed to education; - all are impeded in attaining adulthood, and because of these impediments, they attain a lower level of adulthood and at a later time than they would without the impediment; - there is a loss of obviousness (they are "conspicuous"); - the differentness of these children is central.
+All disturbed children are committed to education;

+all are impeded in attaining adulthood, and because of these impediments, they attain a lower level of adulthood, and at a later time than they would without the impediment;

+there is a loss of obviousness (they are "conspicuous");

+the differentness of these children is central.

-Research was directed to the disabled child and to specific forms of disturbances; the steps to be taken to best help such a child were placed in the spotlight.
-A considerable number of publications by faculty and students had one or another specific disturbance as a theme, e.g., the child with cerebral palsy, brain-damage, poor vision, hardness of hearing, epilepsy and mental retardation.
-In 1970 an international symposium was organized by the Faculty on the destitute child and his insertion into society(48).
+Research is directed to the disabled child and to specific forms of disturbances; the steps to be taken to best help such a child are placed in the spotlight.
+A considerable number of publications by faculty and students have one or another specific disturbance as a theme, e.g., the child with cerebral palsy, brain-damage, poor vision, hardness of hearing, epilepsy, and mental retardation.
+In 1970, an international symposium is organized by the Faculty on the destitute child and his/her insertion into society(48).

-4. Pedagogic diagnostics
+4. Pedagogical diagnostics

-With the aim of better understanding the deviant child, excellent progress was made in establishing a pedo-diagnostic practice.
-The concentration was on establishing a person image, i.e., a learning-, lived-experience-, and language-image of restrained children and those with behavioral and learning problems(33).
+With the aim of better understanding the deviant child, excellent progress is made in establishing a pedodiagnostic practice.
+The concentration is on establishing a person-image, i.e., a learning-, lived experience-, and language-image of restrained children, and those with behavioral and learning problems(33).